what-the-bug-base/wtb/README.md

 </p>
 Welcome to the [what-the-bug](https://what-the-bug.tk) codebase.
-Feel empowered to improve wtb's scalability and usage to assist the community out their gain free programming knownledge.
+Feel empowered to improve wtb's scalability and usage to assist the community out their gain free programming knowledge.

 # what is What The Bug?
 wtb is open source base for learning.Essentially built to teach free python programming courses and build a community of developers.